zdfowler/diedactic/README.md

 ## Overview

 This tool measures the security performance of `docker-slim` by analyzing pre- and post- "slimmed" images for CVE counts via `clair`.
-Given a list of images, this tool will fetch the images into a private registry for analysis.
+Given a list of images, this tool will fetch the images into a private registry for analysis, and provide comparison data on image size and number of CVE vulnerabilities.
+Slimmed images are not guarunteed to be functional and should not be used for production without customization.

 ## Software Requirements